Integration Systems in Central Europe at Breaking Point

-Areti Sianni, an expert on integration working with UNHCR in Budapest, said some efforts had been made to improve the situation in recent years, but she added that these “modest gains are now at serious risk at a time of economic crisis, when governments are tempted to introduce budget cuts to already under-funded integration services.
-The system is at breaking point.”
+“Some efforts have been made in recent years to support the integration of refugees in Central Europe.
+Modest gains are now at serious risk at the time of economic crisis when governments are tempted to introduce budget cuts to already under-funded integration services.
+The system is at breaking point!” warns Areti Sianni, a consultant for integration issues at UNHCR’s Central European Representation in Budapest.

-She said that after going through short and patchy integration programmes, many people are left to their own devices without possessing the skills to make a living.
-In some cases, people spend 90 percent of their income on accommodation.
-Many end up living in poverty, Sianni said, adding that they were marginalized, excluded and at risk of homelessness.
+After going through short and scanty integration programmes people are left to their own devices, she says, lacking the skills to make a living.
+There are cases where people spend 90% of their income on housing.
+Hence, many refugees who came to Central Europe to find refuge and protection end up in unspeakable poverty.
+They are marginalised, excluded and at the risk of homelessness, Sianni found.

-Sianni thinks this is short-sighted.
+The danger UNHCR now sees looming is the economic recession that forces governments to make budget cuts.
+UNHCR is concerned that several Central European Governments might feel tempted to cut down on their integration programmes in a spree of budget cuts.
+Sianni thinks this is short-sighted as it will prove more costly in the long run.
 “Well-integrated refugees are economically independent.
 They earn money and pay taxes.
 Refugees who do not receive the necessary assistance to integrate are especially vulnerable as they do not even have social networks to catch them.
-They become a burden rather than net contributors to society,” she said.
+They become a burden rather than net contributors to society.”